ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I was wondering why the frisbee was getting bigger, then it hit me.
+If at first you don't succeed, sky diving is not for you!

 [
-Sun Jul 27 00:34:24 UTC 2025
+Mon Jul 28 00:33:18 UTC 2025
  ]